-The flying fish model:
+The Flying Fish model:

-and gravity
+Quantum spinor dynamics and gravity

 The purpose of the Flying Fish model is to investigate the interactions between quantum spinor dynamics and gravity.
 He investigates how quantum fields can affect space-time through their interactions, creating localized temporal variations and gravitational effects.
 These fields obey the Dirac equation: